Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 Decision-making responsibility, formerly called child custody, refers to having the legal authority to make significant decisions regarding a child’s life.
 This includes choices about education, health care, religion, and general upbringing.

-Shared Decision-Making Responsibility: Both parents are equally involved in making important decisions for their child.
-For instance, one parent handles healthcare-related matters, while the other focuses on educational choices.
+- Shared Decision-Making Responsibility: Both parents are involved in making major decisions for their child.
+For example, one parent handles healthcare matters, while the other focuses on educational choices.

 You need to understand which type of decision-making responsibility you require, as it impacts how the court evaluates your Affidavit.